Ruth Revels

-Ruth Revels (1936 - March 14, 2016) was an American Indian Activist and educator who became the founder and executive director of the Guilford Native American Association (GNAA).
+Ruth Revels (1936 - March 14, 2016) was an American activist and educator who became the founder and executive director of the Guilford Native American Association (GNAA).
 Revels graduated with an English degree in 1958 from Pembroke State College.
 She fought to protect and honor the university's heritage.
 Ruth Revels died on March 14, 2016.

 Early life

-Ruth Revels grew up in Robeson County, NC in the 1940s and was an American Indian of the Lumbee tribe.
+Ruth Revels grew up in Robeson County, NC in the 1940s and was from the Lumbee tribe.
 She experienced a unique three-way segregation between white Americans, African Americans, and Indian Americans.
-Revels grew up in a low income household on the outskirts of Pembroke.
-Her family was a farm family and neither of her parents had graduated from high school.
+Revels grew up in a hardworking household on the outskirts of Pembroke.
+Her family was a farm family and neither of her parents (Willard Brantley Locklear and Pearlie Mae)had graduated from high school.
 She married Lonnie Revels, who along with Revels is credited with running Ku Klux Klan members out of Roberson county in 1958.

 Education

 Revels attended Pembroke State College, now University of North Carolina at Pembroke, where she graduated with an English degree in 1958.
 During her time there, she won the title of ‘Miss Pembroke State’ in 1956.